 Training and Services

-State Government Training
+State Employee Training

 Classroom Courses (not web-based)

 - Intro to ERMS (Enterprise Rec.
-Mgmt Sys)
+Mgmt.
+Sys)

-- Records Mgmt for Records Coordinators
+- Records Mgmt. for Records Coordinators

-Register for Classroom Courses
+Register for Classroom and Web Courses

 Registration for the trainings listed above is available through the Learning Solution (LSO) for all Commonwealth Employees under the Governor's jurisdiction.